ammein/custom-code-editor/README.md

 ```

 ### Override Snippet
-Also , if you wanted to override default snippet for specific mode.
-Write the `name` of the modes and insert your `snippet` :
+Also , if you want to override the default snippet for specific mode, write the `name` of the mode and insert your `snippet` :

 ```javascript
 ace : {